|Le Presbytere||Self Catering||Saturday||3||4||2|

-The house is spacious and full of character, very well furnished, there is a piano and wi-fi.
+The house is spacious and full of character, very well furnished, there is Wi-Fi available.
 Outside the charming small courtyard leads off from the hall and the ground floor bedroom, there are table, chairs and parasol for outside dining and relaxing.
 There is a bedroom on each level with most of the accommodation being on the first floor.

-The kitchen is fully equipped with dual aspect windows, table and chairs, 2 fridges, gas oven with 4 rings on the top, dishwasher, microwave, washing machine and all crockery, utensils and cooking equipment.
+The kitchen is fully equipped with dual aspect windows, table and chairs, fridge, gas oven with 4 rings on the top, dishwasher, microwave, washing machine and all crockery, utensils and cooking equipment.

 Iron, ironing board and the vacuum cleaner is kept in a separate area.

-There is a beautiful large living room with 3 piece suite and other chairs, television, UK and French satellite, dvd, games, books galore, a large dining table and 6 chairs for those special meals.
+There is a beautiful large living room with 3 piece suite and other chairs, television, UK satellite, dvd, games, books galore, a large dining table and 6 chairs for those special meals.